RisingThumb/rex-is-godot/README.md

 Currently it doesn't work for .xp files out of the box.
 You must first unzip them via gzip before use in your project.

+# TODO
+- [ ] Make it able to read straight from a .xp file.
+All the hard work of reading the decompressed .xp file is done.

+On this point, I suspect it has to do with the header information.
+Godot has a method for the File class called `open_compressed` taking 3 parameters, filename, mode and compression.
+I know the compression should be `File.COMPRESSION_GZIP`, however doing this it does not work.

+This [issue](https://github.com/godotengine/godot/issues/28999) elaborates more on the problem.
+If I am able to fix it, I will update this repository with the fix.

 # Documentation

 This includes a single scene with a single script and a single decompressed .xp file as an example.